kb21-rw/trainee-app/README.md

 ### Data Visualization
 - **Table View**: Display trainee data in a table format for easy access.
-- **Form Filling**: Coaches can fill in trainee data through forms in table the same way as google sheet. coach can view all data for trainees but is able to change data for  trainees assigned to him/her
+- **Form Filling**: Coaches can fill in trainee data through forms in the table the same way as Google sheet. coach can view all data for trainees but is able to change data for  trainees assigned to him/her

+## coach features

 ### User Management
-- **updating trainee**: Coach can view data and update the information of their trainees

-## coach features
+- **Update trainee**: Coaches can update the information of a trainee by going to the  edit My trainee page pressing the edit button on the targeted trainee and getting the edit trainee modal from there you can change the name, and email of the trainee.
 ### Data Visualization
 - **Table View**: Display trainee data in a table format for easy access for all trainees
-- **Filling Forms**:  Coach can fill the information only for their  trainees.
+- **Filling Forms**:  Coach can fill in the information only for their  trainees.

+### !
+Admins can do everything a coach can do like coaching trainees but with other additional features

 ## Getting Started